MengpingShen/fast_roach2/README.md

 *  monitor_10gbe.py is used to monitor the output packets from 10GbE.Receiving the packets from 10GbE and print the head out and plot the spectrum data out.
 * waterfall_plot3D.py is used for 3 dimensions waterfall figure plot out.
 Receiving a given number of spectrums from 10GbE and plot in frequency, time and power.
 ### Single beam test
-* Generate a fake periodic pulsar signal from a sweep generator,merge the signal to a noise and inject to both polarizations.
+* Generate a fake periodic pulsar signal from a sweep generator,merge the signal with a noise and inject to both polarizations.
 	* sweep frequency: 500MHz to 100MHz
 	* period: ~1.5 sec
 	* signal amplitude: -26dBm